 Every family meets with the Finance committee to determine a yearly pledge that is appropriate for the family.
-We have a few non-negotiable fees: a $25 new student application fee, a $500 supplies fee, and a $150 registration fee.
 There is a minimum pledge.
 We arrived at this number because we believe that a motivated student can easily earn enough money in a summer to pay their way.
 Every year some students pay all or some of their way.
 At the upper end, the sky’s the limit!
 We encourage any family that can pay more than the cost per student to do so, enabling families who can’t pay the full amount to attend.
 There are also occasional field trips and course expenses (e.g., Photography, Foods and Nutrition) that require nominal additional fees.

 WHEN IS THE APPLICATION DEADLINE?

 In order to make financial and pedagogical decisions we need applications by February 15th.